evkx/evkx.github.io/content/models/xiaomi/su7/su7/_index.md

 ### First row seats

-Only one front seat type is available in the Xiaomi SU7 Pro.
+Only one front seat type is available in the Xiaomi SU7.

 The following functionalities are available on the **** seat.